 Are graphic designers the future of fashion?
 Samuel Ross – the former product designer, founder of A-Cold-Wall, and protégé of Virgil Abloh – is betting on it.
-His story is unlike anyone else’s in London, though it bears remarkable parallels to Abloh’s own ascent: after growing up in a forgotten redbrick working-class town, he studied graphic design at university, and worked in that field before veering into clothing.
-He never studied fashion, didn’t move through any of London’s ‘incubator’ schemes, and didn’t receive the backing of any of London’s young talent spotters.
-Nethertheless, he’s achieved a steady, considered and sustained ascent in menswear, carefully evolving his brand on his own terms and speaking directly to an ever-increasing fanbase.
+His story is unlike anyone else’s in London, though it bears remarkable parallels to Abloh’s own ascent: after growing up in a forgotten redbrick working-class town, he studied graphic design at university, not fashion, and worked in that field before veering into clothing.
+Nethertheless, supported by the British Fashion Council’s NEWGEN initiative, he’s achieved a steady, considered and sustained ascent in menswear, carefully evolving his brand on his own terms and speaking directly to an ever-increasing fanbase.
 In the wake of his S/S19 show at London Fashion Week Men’s yesterday, we asked him to share his advice on growing a brand and forging your own path.

 Phase One – Archive Book

 “I didn’t take the traditional route into the industry.
 I didn’t study at Central Saint Martins.
 And I’ve had always had a subversive relationship with fashion: I used to sell fake Nikes and adidas when I was 15.
 I had my first t-shirt label when I was 18, and it was picked up by a few stores, but I axed it off and went into graphic design.
 I was working for commercial agencies: designing cookware, pots and pans.
 So it was less expressive.
 But being in that world is how I met Virgil [Abloh], who helped me find my way into fashion.